© 2023 | Anchor Benefit Consulting, Inc.

-When you see a doctor or other health care provider, you may owe certain out-of-pocket costs, such as a co-payment, coinsurance, and/or a deductible.
-You may have other costs or have to pay the entire bill if you see a provider or visit a health care facility that isn’t in your health plan’s network.
+When you see a doctor or other health care provider, you may owe certain out-of-pocket costs, like a co-payment, coinsurance, and/or a deductible.
+You may have additional costs or have to pay the entire bill if you see a provider or visit a health care facility that isn’t in your health plan’s network.

-“Out-of-network” describes providers and facilities that haven’t signed a contract with your health plan.
-Out-of-network provider service rates are likely higher and may not count toward your deductible or out-of-pocket limit.
-Out-of-network providers may be permitted to bill you for the difference between what your plan agreed to pay and the full amount charged for a service.
+“Out-of-network” means providers and facilities that haven’t signed a contract with your health plan to provide services.
+Out-of-network providers may be allowed to bill you for the difference between what your plan pays and the full amount charged for a service.
 This is called “balance billing.”
-This amount is likely more than in-network costs for the same service and might not count toward your annual out-of-pocket limit.
+This amount is likely more than in-network costs for the same service and might not count toward your plan's deductible or annual out-of-pocket limit.
 This is why it's best to visit network providers whenever possible to reduce your out-of-pocket costs.

 You are protected from balance billing for:

-If you have an emergency medical condition and get emergency services from an out-of-network provider or facility, the most the provider or facility may bill you is your plan’s in-network cost-sharing amount (such as co-payments and coinsurance).
+If you have an emergency medical condition and get emergency services from an out-of-network provider or facility, the most they can bill you is your plan's in-network cost-sharing amount (such as co-payments, coinsurance and deductibles).
 You can’t be balance billed for these emergency services.
 This includes services you may get after you’re in stable condition, unless you give written consent and give up your protections not to be balanced billed for these post-stabilization services.

 The above services would be treated the same as if they were in-network, based on what your plan would pay an in-network provider; and count toward your in-network deductible and/or out-of-pocket maximum.